 Leading in Tech, week 5

 The IC track runs on exactly this: scope grows through influence, not headcount.

-An EM's failed reorg fails the same way as this migration: people heard the idea, but they did not buy the person.
+An EM's failed reorg fails the same way as this migration: people heard the idea, but they did not accept the person.

+Leading in Tech, week 5